Route / GPX

 Northbound (Grand Depart & ITT) GPX files:

-AZT300_2024v1 (as of 3.8.24) [GPX format] Simplified [GPX 10k Version]
+AZT300_2024v2 (September 3, 2024) [GPX format] Simplified [GPX 10k Version]

-AZT800_2024v3 (as of 3.23.24) [GPX format] Simplified [GPX 10k Version]
+AZT800_2024v5 (September 4, 2024) [GPX format] Simplified [GPX 10k Version]

-Southbound XL (ITT Only) GPX Files:
+Southbound (ITT Only) GPX Files:

-AZT300_SB_XL_2024v1 (as of 3.8.24) [GPX format] Simplified [GPX 10k Version]
+AZT300_SB_2024v1 (September 3, 2024) [GPX format] Simplified [GPX 10k Version]

-AZT800_SB_XL_2024v1 (as of 3.8.24) [GPX format] Simplified [GPX 10k Version]
+AZT800_SB_2024v1 (September 4, 2024) [GPX format] Simplified [GPX 10k Version]

 Lemmon Pusch Lite [GPX format] *This is an optional route for 300 northbound riders who want an extra challenge.
 No time bonus is given for this.
 It utilizes the official AZT Pusch Ridge Wilderness Bypass: Bug Springs, Green Mtn., Incinerator Ridge, Kellogg trails and the Mt.
 Bigelow access road.
 This is extremely difficult, mostly hike-a-bike and generally not recommended.
 However, it is dirt that is officially signed AZT and not pavement.
 Proceed with caution.